rrwick/rrwick.github.io/_posts/2020-10-30-guide-to-bacterial-genome-assembly.md

-## 11: Trycycler assembly
+## 11: Autocycler assembly

-Running [Trycycler](https://github.com/rrwick/Trycycler) is more involved than other approaches, but it can yield the best assemblies.
-(Disclaimer: it's my own tool so I may be biased :smile:) It also allows you to clearly see whether or not your read set is sufficient for a reliable assembly (via the [clustering step](https://github.com/rrwick/Trycycler/wiki/Clustering-contigs)).
-I won't say more about it here – read more about it on [the Trycycler wiki](https://github.com/rrwick/Trycycler/wiki).
+Running [Autocycler](https://github.com/rrwick/Autocycler) is more involved than other approaches, but it can yield the best assemblies.
+(Disclaimer: it's my own tool so I may be biased :smile:) I won't say more about it here – read more about it on [the Autocycler wiki](https://github.com/rrwick/Autocycler/wiki).

-When your Trycycler assembly is done:
+When your Autocycler assembly is done:
-* If sequence accuracy is not particularly important to your analyses, then a Trycycler assembly is probably enough and you're finished! __THE END__
+* If sequence accuracy is not particularly important to your analyses, then an Autocycler assembly is probably enough and you're finished! __THE END__
-* But polishing can significantly improve accuracy, so if that sounds appealing to you, [go to 12](#12-long-read-polishing).
+* But polishing can often improve accuracy, so if that sounds appealing to you, [go to 12](#12-long-read-polishing).

 <br>